FESOM/fesom2/docs/general_configuration/general_configuration.rst

 Restarts and coupled runs
 """""""""""""""""""""""""

+The per-iceberg state is written to and read from its own restart file, separate from the ocean restart.
+It is a text file with one record per iceberg holding the geometry, the position, the velocity, the drag coefficients and densities, the calving day and the grounded and melted flags.
+When
-Iceberg positions and dimensions are written to and read from their own restart files, separate from the ocean restart.
-When ``use_icesheet_coupling=.true.`` the restart also carries the state needed to exchange calving with an ice-sheet model.
-In coupled atmosphere-ocean runs the iceberg fluxes are added to the surface fields before they are passed on, so no extra configuration is needed on the coupler side.
-Setting ``lverbose_icb=.true.`` prints per-iceberg diagnostics, which is the first thing to enable when trajectories look wrong.
+``use_icesheet_coupling=.true.`` the restart also carries the state needed to exchange calving with an ice-sheet model.
+Setting ``lverbose_icb=.true.`` prints per-iceberg diagnostics.